Recertifications

 NOTE: Candidates who recertify more than 12 months prior to their expiration date will have their new certification period begin immediately, not from the end of their current certification period.

-Recertification exams are delivered via computer-based testing (CBT) facilities.
+Recertification exams are delivered via Online Remote Proctoring (ORP).

 Apply Now